Shaquille Dyer: Career

 In 2015, Dyer secured a loan deal to play with Harrisburg City Islanders of the USL for the remainder of the 2015 season.
 He debuted for the Islanders on 18 July 2015 against the New York Red Bulls II.
 Dyer made a total of six appearances for the club but was not signed by the Islanders for the 2016 season.

+Dyer returned to Jamaica in 2016 signing for Waterhouse, only spending one season with the club before moving to Humble Lions in 2017.
+After brief spells at Humble Lions and Portmore United, Dyer moved to Dunbeholden, spending 4 season with the club.
+Dyer signed for Mount Pleasant in 2022.

 International

 Dyer was a member of the Jamaica National U-20 Team that recently competed at the 2015 CONCACAF U-20 Championship held in Kingston in January 2015.
 He is also currently a member of the Jamaica U23 Olympic Pool.